 Before taps and lights out at around 2100 on that day, we were assigned to a watch schedule to guard the aft and front ladders of the deck (floor.)

 After reveille at around 0430, we marched to the galley for breakfast after shaving and getting dressed.
 Our uniform for that day was a pair of dungarees, a blue work shirt, leggings, and work boots.

-Following a short time that was alloted for boxing up our civilian clothes and shipping them to our home addresses, we marched to the testing center to sit for two or three hours.
-In order to aid the navy in assigning recruits to suitable occupational specialties, we had to take a bevy of tests.
+Following a short time that was allotted for boxing up our civilian clothes and shipping them to our home addresses, we marched to the testing center to sit for two or three hours.
+To aid the navy in assigning recruits to suitable occupational specialties, we had to take a bevy of tests.
 The tests included English language and math competency, mechanical aptitude, a sonar tone test, hearing Morse code, and an artificial language test.

 Next, we were issued M1 rifles to be used for marching and doing exercises in the form of a 96 count manual of arms.
 The 96 count manual consisted of doing exercises together in precision with the M1.
 Besides using the rifle for present arms, right and left shoulder arms, and parade rest, we exercised by putting the rifle over our heads and to both sides of our bodies.

-During the last 30-45 minutes of the day prior to taps or lights out at 2100, we were expected to study our Bluejackets Manual and memorize the orders of a sentry.
+During the last 30-45 minutes of the day before taps or lights out at 2100, we were expected to study our Bluejackets Manual and memorize the orders of a sentry.
 There was also time to shine our shoes and write letters home.

 In part two, I will describe our nine weeks of recruit training leading up to our graduation.